MEM31922 Certificate III in Engineering FabricationFind the full course information below

 Students with prior learning and work experience can apply for RPL.
 Students who have completed corresponding units of competency and/or units contained within the packaging rules can apply for Credit Transfer.
 RPL evidence must include some of the following:

 - Previous Study e.g. qualifications, industry training

 - Professional Development Programs and/or Courses

-Students will be provided with the following resource handouts required to complete the MEM30319 Certificate III in Engineering – Fabrication Trade upon enrolment:
+Students will be provided with an online learning facility and the following resource handouts required to complete the MEM31922 Certificate III in Engineering – Fabrication Trade upon enrolment:

 - Marking-Off Techniques for Metal Fabrication by CEC Cox and Graham Myer

 - Welding and Metal Fabrication by Larry Jeffus

 - Welding & Metal Fabrication study guide & lab manual